acransac/streamer/README.md

 ## Make A Source;
 A _Source_ is built up with `Source.from` chained with `Source.withDownstream`:
 * `Source.from` takes an `ÈventEmitter` and the name of the callback of the event to listen to, as used in the statement `eventEmitter.on('someEvent', callbackName)`.
-* `Source.withDownstream` takes an asynchronous function whose input and output are _streams_.
+* `Source.withDownstream` takes a process, that is an asynchronous function whose input and output are _streams_.

 Here is an example:
     const EventEmitter = require('events');